Be firm but fair

 Holding your kids accountable for their actions will teach them to own up to their mistakes in the future.
-It’s helpful to talk through the reasoning behind these consequences so your child understands why she is expected to meet expectations, and what happens when expectations are not met.
+It’s helpful to talk through the reasoning behind these consequences, so your child understands why they are expected to meet expectations, and what happens when expectations are not met.

 This prepares kids for the real world, where consequences can be much worse than getting a bad grade in class for not studying.

 Provide specific praise when your child does something successful.
-You don’t have to praise him every time he makes his bed, as that is an expectation.
-However, you could express genuine appreciation when he takes initiative and cleans the whole house so that you don’t have to.
+You don’t have to praise him every time they make their bed, as that is an expectation.
+However, you could express genuine appreciation when they take initiative and cleans the whole house so that you don’t have to.
 Being considerate like this benefits your child in the real world.

 Giving rewards for positive behavior is more effective than punishment.
 It feels good to get praise.
 Happy brain chemicals such as dopamine are released when we receive praise.
 Our reward center lights up.
 This leads to a desire to continue doing good things.